saltstack/salt/doc/topics/windows/windows-package-manager.rst

 ================================
 This section provides some examples of package definition files for different use cases such as:

-- Writing  a simple package definition file for a software
+- Writing  a simple package definition file for software
-- Writing a INJA templated package definition file
+- Writing a JINJA templated package definition file
 - Writing a package definition file to install the latest version of the software
-- Writing a package definintion file to install an MSI patch to installed software
+- Writing a package definition file to install an MSI patch

-These examples enables you to gain a better understanding of the usage of different file paramaters.
+These examples enable you to gain a better understanding of the usage of different file parameters.
-To understand the examples, you require a basic `Understanding Jinja <https://docs.saltproject.io/en/latest/topics/jinja/index.html>`_
+To understand the examples, you need a basic `Understanding Jinja <https://docs.saltproject.io/en/latest/topics/jinja/index.html>`_.
-For an exhaustive dive into Jinja, refer to the official `Jinja Template Designer documentation <https://docs.saltproject.io/en/getstarted/config/jinja.html>`_
+For an exhaustive dive into Jinja, refer to the official `Jinja Template Designer documentation <https://docs.saltproject.io/en/getstarted/config/jinja.html>`_.

 Example: Basic
 ==============